hriteek/second/README.md

-This is the second branch
+This is the second branch.
+Working with git subtree.